mcheng09/wine-some-more/README.md

 # Wine-Some-More
 Hello there!
 My name is Mike Cheng and I'd like to present to you my second project for the WDI program.

 Wine Some More is an user-friendly app that can be used to review and recommend wine you may have drank.
 Did you drink an amazing vintage last night?
-Post it up on the app so that everyone can know about it!
+Post it up on the app so that everyone can know about it!!

 ### App Link